Deansgrange: Churches

 Kill Church was designed by Welland and Gillespie architects in 1863 and built by James Douglass.
 James McAllister was the supervising architect.
 The foundation stone was laid in July 1863 and it cost €1,600.
 In 1931 Hubert McGoldrick designed a 'The Good Shepheard' leaded glass window.

 Cemetery

-Deansgrange Cemetery is, together with Glasnevin and Mount Jerome, one of the largest cemeteries in Dublin and is the burial place of many famous people, including Flann O'Brien, Count John McCormack, Frank O'Connor, Eamon Martin, Seán Lemass, Dermot Morgan, Delia Murphy, and the Nobel Laureate Ernest Walton.
+Deansgrange Cemetery is, together with Glasnevin and Mount Jerome, one of the largest cemeteries in Dublin and is the burial place of many famous people, including Flann O'Brien, Count John McCormack, Frank O'Connor, Eamon Martin, Seán Lemass, Dermot Morgan, Delia Murphy, Sinéad O'Connor and the Nobel Laureate Ernest Walton.